german-gonzalez/networkingworkshop/at-aws-event-steps.md

 > [NOTE]

 > Follow these instructions if you're doing this lab as part of an AWS sponsored event based on Event Engine.
+If you're using your own accounts you can skip these steps.

 # Login to the AWS Workshop portal